WHY CHOOSE A STONE MINING SEARCH?

 Stone Mining Search is suitable for the following:

 - Existing properties

 - Development sites

-The reports are compiled using Mining Searches UK in-house mining archive database collection accumulated over 40 years.
-It includes various geological, Ordnance Survey, mining plans, charts and Mining Searches UK’s own on-site archive as well as any previous site investigation information carried out.
+The reports are compiled using Groundsure’s in-house mining archive database collection accumulated over 40 years.
+It includes various geological, Ordnance Survey, mining plans, charts as well as any previous site investigation information carried out.

-The risk assessments are interpreted by Mining Searches UK’s team of experienced specialists.
+The risk assessments are interpreted by a team of experienced specialists.

 The report includes a written section accompanied by a plan extract confirming the property location and showing any relevant mining features.

-The stone search provides an interpretive assessment, based upon records held by Mining Searches UK, as to the considered mining risk from historical mining activity associated with the extraction of ash, ball clay, barite, bath stone, calcite, celestite, chalk, chert, china clay, clay, coprolite, diatomite, dolerite, dolomite, fireclay, flagstone, flint, fluorspar, Fullers Earth, ganister, hornstone, igneous and metamorphic rock, limestone, marble, marl, mica, sandstone, sand and/or gravel, serpentine, silica rock and/or sand, slate, sulphur, tufa, whetstone and witherite along with any current or potential future mining.
+The Stone Mining Search provides an interpretive assessment, based upon records held by Groundsure as to the considered mining risk from historical mining activity associated with the extraction of ash, ball clay, barite, bath stone, calcite, celestite, chalk, chert, china clay, clay, coprolite, diatomite, dolerite, dolomite, fireclay, flagstone, flint, fluorspar, Fullers Earth, ganister, hornstone, igneous and metamorphic rock, limestone, marble, marl, mica, sandstone, sand and/or gravel, serpentine, silica rock and/or sand, slate, sulphur, tufa, whetstone and witherite along with any current or potential future mining.

 If mine workings are identified, recommendations to mitigate the risk are provided.

-This report is available in three to five working days.
+This report is available in 2-3 working days.